 3) A thorough investigation of the Scriptures points easily to the “abomination of desolation” phrase as an ancient way of referring to the superior weapons of destruction that are a standard feature in modern warfare.
 If this is closer to the correct interpretation, then we should, in these Last Days, be aware of it and try to understand the reasoning behind it.

 Let us endeavor then to view this mystery from a fresh perspective by checking out the following “clues” based on Scripture, historical example, and even just plain common sense:

 CLUE # 1 “Abomination” = idol?

-This word “abomination” doesn’t have to refer to idols; it’s anything abhorrent to God, e.g. “a false balance”, “he that soweth discord”, the unclean animals of Leviticus 11, etc. Jesus Himself said in Luke 16:15, “That which is highly esteemed among men is abomination in the sight of God.”
-That would surely include these horrible, death-dealing inventions of modern times, these weapons that are so “highly esteemed among men”.
+This word “abomination” doesn’t have to refer to idols; it’s anything abhorrent to God, e.g. “a false balance”, “he that soweth discord”, the unclean animals of Leviticus 11, etc. Jesus Himself said, “That which is highly esteemed among men is abomination in the sight of God.”
+(Luke 16:15) A general definition like that would surely include these horrible, death-dealing inventions of modern times, these weapons that are so “highly esteemed among men”.

 This Post Has 5 Comments

 Thanks so much for all the hard researching, reflecting and praying job that is required to write articles like these ones!
 God really bless you.
 These are seds that will bear a very good fruit of healthy Christian leaders for this Endtime.

 Later on I’ll share to you the corrrresponding issuu.com link of the article